go-easygen/wireframe/README.e.md

 ```

 This just shows how to make use of the extra arguments passed from the command line.
 Note the setting is a bit different between `put` and `get` regarding what is mandatory on the command line.
 I.e., for `get`, there much be some extra command line arguments.

+Basically, the above functionalities are what we can get out of the box from the above [single source of CLI definition file](#cli.yaml) automatically, without a single line of customization code.

 ## github-create-release - Create Release in Github